Dragonmystic707/exalted-reincarnated/docs/System.md

 as Sorcery).
 Typically used for mortals.
 It’s how you do Thaumaturgist.

 You have to convince a God (or other creature of power) to give you this ability.
-It’s not something you can do in a Project—hence (N/A)
+It’s not something you can do in a Project---hence (N/A)

 Exalted characters cannot start with this Merit. \]\]